jamescallmebrent/awesome_print/README.md

 exposing their internal structure with proper indentation.
 Rails ActiveRecord objects and usage within Rails templates are supported via included mixins.

-This fork has modified the rendering of ActiveRecord::Relation options so that these objects are rendered as arrays of nicely rendered ActiveRecord instances.
+This fork has modified the rendering of ActiveRecord::Relation instances so that these objects are rendered as arrays of nicely rendered ActiveRecord instances.
 Normally, they are rendered as the huge complicated objects that they really are.
 However, that rendering is